 This article has links to products and services we love, which we may make commission from.

 Along with the Uyuni’s Salt Flats, Death Road biking is one of the most popular attractions in Bolivia.
-So let’s pedal into what you should know before you go.
+So, let’s pedal into what you should know before you go.

-» You may also like | 10 Unmissable things to do in La Paz
+You may also like: Things to do in La Paz.

-On arrival, you are kitted out and set on the first leg which is a smooth road.
+On arrival, you are kitted out and set on the first leg, which is a smooth road.

-There’s plenty of choice between Death Road tours and you will see adverts for many companies in La Paz hostels, on associated websites and through booking agents.
+There’s plenty of choice between Death Road tours, and you will see adverts for many companies in La Paz hostels, on associated websites and through booking agents.

 Things to consider: